taers232c/GAMADV-XTD3/README.md

 Documentation
 -------------
 General GAM documentation is hosted in the [GitHub Wiki].
-Documentation specifically for GAMADV-X3 is hosted in the [GitHub GAMADV-X3 Wiki] and in Gam*.txt files.
+Documentation specifically for GAMADV-X3 is hosted in the [GitHub GAMADV-X Wiki] and in Gam*.txt files.

 Downloads
 ---------